usnistgov/oscal-tools/xslt/publish/readme.md

 ### XSLT dependencies

-The XSLT is documented internally, but developers can assume that features of XSLT 3.0 are sometimes exploited, meaning these stylesheets will not always run correctly, unaltered, in an XSLT 1.0 environment.
+The XSLT is documented internally, but developers can assume that features of XSLT 3.0 are sometimes exploited, meaning these stylesheets will generally not run correctly, unaltered, in an XSLT 1.0 environment.

 The Saxon processor from Saxonica.com is the leading XSLT 3.0 processor and has been used for testing.
 Its open-source version is recommended.
 However, the XSLT code is conformant to standards and should also run in any (conformant) XSLT 3.0 engine.